chernyshevdv/itil4/index.md

 Let's start with foundation: glossary, importan ideas, and so on.

+Siloed approach is the main evil, against which the SVS (and ITIL4 based on it) is keen to fight.

 ### Symptoms of siloed approach

 * Inability to act quickly or take advantage of opportunities